FRAMEWORK

 2. 💪 Don't Forget: You Ship

 So many folks in the Leopard network come to us feeling beat down by the job search process, sometimes saying they just don't feel good about themselves.
-In those circumstances we like to do a resume walkthrough to remind them just how much work they've actually done.
+In those circumstances, we like to do a resume walkthrough to remind them just how much work they've actually done.

 Imposter Syndrome is so convincing, but the key is to regularly record your tangible impact so that you don't let it get the best of you (and so you can remember all the great things you've accomplished during the interview process).